 All players may keep forces in reserves.
 There is no minimum or maximum number of models that can be kept in reserves.
 Players do not have to roll to have models enter from reserves; they come in automatically in the turn that the player choses.

+6.7.
+Gradual Activation

+In order to mitigate the delay and confusion of having so many models on the table at the beginning of the game, each player can only activate half of his army in Game Turn 1.
+Each player should set aside at least 1000 points of models that will be inactive in turn one and either not move, shoot, or assault with them (if the models are already on the table) or leave them in reserve (if deployed in reserve).
+Inactive models may be positioned in buildings.
+Inactive models may go to ground if shot at, and may fire overwatch and fight back if assaulted.

 7.0 End of Game